ajwadtahmid/Apexlytics/README.md

 - **[Apex Legends Status](https://apexlegendsstatus.com/)** — Provides real-time server status, map rotation data, and players stats with comprehensive ranked stats, leaderboard for ranked along with all trackers and so much more

 This project would not be possible without these amazing resources and the developer behind them.

 ---

-## Known Limitations

-- **RP snapshots** — Only tracks if app is open and sync is completed.
-RP gains when app is closed are not captured.
-- **Legend stats** — Tracker names and values are as reported by the Apex Legends Status API; custom or seasonal tracker names may not be fully supported.
-- **Predator cutoff** — Updates each hour.
-Doesn't refresh automatically; manual refresh required to see latest cutoff.
-- **Offline player search** — If a player hasn't been searched before, their data won't be cached and you'll need internet to look them up.

----